Reading Time: 8 minutes

 And like the rising sun, it soon dawns that a unique charge pulses through Ponorogo, that something has found form there.
 The visitor soon learns the force’s name, for people make no secret of its importance to Ponorogo.
 They call it Reog, the traditional dance coloured by twists of magic.

 Those who spend enough time in Ponorogo will note Reog’s presence at any cultural waypoint.
 They may feel its presence on the Islamic holiday of Eid al-Fitr.
 Or they may hear its call during the Independence Day carnival, on 17 August.
-Most will find it at The Grebeg Suro party to honour the essence of Ponorogo.
-And those who miss such things can always watch one of the regular showings at the Paseban pavilion.
+Most will find it at the Grebeg Suro party to honour the culture, tradition, heritage and essence of Ponorogo.
+And those who miss such things can always watch one of the regular showings at Ponorogo alun-alun’s Paseban pavilion [Jl.
+Jenderal Sudirman].
 All around, one may breathe Reog.

 Read More: Sickle and Fire: Arek Lancor Symbolises Madura’s Spirit.